What Happens If You Go Over the ISA Limit?

 Once you have filled your ISA, gold allows you to continue investing without sacrificing privacy or flexibility.
 Physical gold bars and coins are not reportable in the same way as financial accounts and when acquired through a broker like Gold Bullion Partners, the purchase is tailored to your preferences, rather than pushed through a mass-market platform.

-High-net-worth clients often acquire investing in gold bars through our secure vaulting process.
-These assets are stored in LBMA-approved facilities and registered in your name, offering both legal title and full insurance coverage.
+High-net-worth clients often acquire investing in gold bars refined by LBMA-accredited refiners through our secure vaulting process.
+These assets are stored in insured bullion vaults and registered in your name, offering both legal title and full insurance coverage.

 Many investors use gold as a hedge against the limitations of tax-wrapped investments.
 While ISAs are useful, they are subject to government regulation, changing annual allowances and restrictions on asset types.
 Physical gold, by contrast, provides a stable anchor that is immune to policy shifts.